anaisda/fennec/README.md

 ## 📞 Support

 For issues or questions:
-- Email: contact@fennec.ai
+- Email: contact@Anateck.ai
 - Create an issue in the repository

 ## 📄 License

-All rights reserved © 2025 Fennec AI
+All rights reserved © 2025 Anateck AI

 ## 🎉 Quick Start Commands